Toronto Police Service: Marine unit

 The Toronto Police Service is one of several police forces along Lake Ontario with a marine unit.
-Before the 1980s, the port area had its police force, Toronto Harbour Police/Port of Toronto Police which merged into the Metropolitan Police Force's marine unit.
+Before the 1980s, the port area had its police force, Toronto Harbour Police/Port of Toronto Police, which merged into the Metropolitan Police Force's marine unit.
 The unit's has the largest jurisdictional area of any unit in the Toronto Police Service, policing over 460 sqmi of open water, from the Etobicoke Creek to the Rouge River in the west and east respectively, and south to the water boundaries of Niagara Region and the United States.

 The Toronto Police Service has a fleet of 24 boats based either at the main station of the unit, at 259 Queens Quay West in Harbourfront; or at one of its three substations, at Humber Bay, the Scarborough Bluffs, and the Toronto Islands.

 The Toronto Police Service Marine Unit works in conjunction with other municipal and regional police units that operate marine units in Lake Ontario, including the Durham Regional Police, Halton Regional Police, Hamilton Police Service, Niagara Regional Police Service, and the Peel Regional Police.
 The Marine Unit also works in partnership with the neighboring York Regional Police, although their marine unit is based in Lake Simcoe.
 In addition to municipal/regional police services, the Toronto Police Service Marine Unit also works in conjunction with the Canadian Forces Search and Rescue Unit based in CFB Trenton, and the Toronto Search and Rescue volunteer service (which has ties to the Canadian Coast Guard Auxiliary).

 Mounted unit

 Members of the Toronto Police Mounted Unit on patrol on Yonge Street.

-The service's mounted unit respond to radio calls and proactively patrol, providing crowd control operations, and assisting with community relations programs.
+The service's mounted unit responds to radio calls and proactively patrols, providing crowd control operations and assisting with community relations programs.
 In 2022, the mounted unit had 24 horses and approximately 36 police officers, with a requested budget of $5.9 million.
 The unit's is based at Horse Palace at Exhibition Place.

-A full-time was formed by the police service in 1886 to provide a presence in outlying areas of the city where police were seldom seen prior.
+A full-time was formed by police service was formed in 1886 to provide a presence in outlying areas of the city where police were seldom seen prior.
 Initially, the mounted unit's duties included rounding up stray cattle and horses, providing crowd control, providing a mounted escort for parades, and regulating street traffic.
 The size of the unit fluctuated in response to local demands throughout the 20th century.
 The mounted unit grew in size during the 1930s in response to the social discord caused by the Great Depression.
 The unit underwent a similar expansion during the 1960s, with the unit increasing in size to 60 horses in response to a rise in public demonstrations.
 Following the end of the Vietnam War, the unit was gradually reduced to its present size.